PrefectHQ/prefect/docs/concepts/flows.md

 [Deployments](/concepts/deployments/) elevate individual workflows from functions that you call manually to API-managed entities.

-!!! warning "Tasks must be called from flows"
-    All tasks must be called from within a flow.
-Tasks may not be called from other tasks.

 ## Flow runs

 A _flow run_ represents a single execution of the flow.